westerndigitalcorporation/zonedstorage.io/docs/linux/fs.md

 ```

 The number of blocks of the file ("Blocks") in units of 512B blocks gives the
-maximum file size of 524288 * 512 B = 256 MB, corresponding to the device zone
+maximum file size of 524288 * 512 B = 256 MB, which corresponds to the device
-size in this example.
-Of note is that the "IO block" field always indicates the
+zone size in this example.
+Note that the "IO block" field always indicates the
-minimum I/O size for writes and corresponds to the device physical sector size.
+minimum I/O size for writes and that it corresponds to the device's physical
+sector size.

 ## f2fs

-The *Flash-Friendly File System* (*f2fs*) was designed on a basis of a
+The *Flash-Friendly File System* (*f2fs*) was designed on the basis of a
-log-structured file system approach but modified to avoid the classical problems
+log-structured file system approach, but was modified to avoid the classical
-of the traditional log-structured approach (e.g. The snowball effect of
+problems of the traditional log-structured approach (e.g. the snowball effect
-wandering trees and the high cleaning overhead).
+of "wandering trees" and the high "cleaning overhead").

 *f2fs* supports various parameters not only for configuring on-disk layout but
 also for selecting allocation and cleaning algorithms.

 ### Zoned Block Device Support

 Zoned block device support was added to *f2fs* with kernel 4.10.
-Since *f2fs*
+Because *f2fs*
-uses a metadata block on-disk format with fixed block location, only zoned block
+uses a metadata-block on-disk format with fixed-block location, only zoned
-devices which include conventional zones can be supported.
-Zoned devices composed
+block devices that include conventional zones are supported.
+Zoned devices
-entirely of sequential zones cannot be used with *f2fs* as a standalone device
+composed entirely of sequential zones cannot be used with *f2fs* as a
-and require a multi-device setup to place metadata blocks on a randomly
+standalone device and they require a multi-device setup in order to place
-writable storage. *f2fs* supports multi-device setup where multiple block device
+metadata blocks on randomly writable storage. *f2fs* supports multi-device
-address spaces are linearly concatenated to form a logically larger block
+setup where multiple block device address spaces are linearly concatenated to
-device.
-The [*dm-linear*](./dm.md#dm-linear) device mapper target can also be used
+form a logically larger block device.
+The [*dm-linear*](./dm.md#dm-linear)
+device mapper target can also be used to create a logical device that is
-to create a logical device composed of conventional zones and sequential zones
-suitable for *f2fs*.
+composed of both conventional zones and sequential zones suitable for *f2fs*.

 *f2fs* zoned block device support was achieved using the following principles.

-1. **Section Alignment** In *f2fs*, a section is a group of fixed size
+1. **Section Alignment** In *f2fs*, a section is a group of fixed-size
    segments (2 MB).
 The number of segments in a section is determined to match
    the zoned device zone size.
-For instance, with a 256 MB zone size, a section
+For example: with a 256 MB zone size, a section
    contains 128 segments of 2MB.
-2. **Forced LFS mode** By default, *f2fs* tries to optimize block allocation to
+2. **Forced LFS mode** By default, *f2fs* tries to optimize block allocation
-   avoid excessive append write by allowing some random writes within segments.
+   (in order to avoid excessive append write) by allowing some random writes
-   The LFS mode forces sequential writes to segments and the sequential use of
+   within segments.
+The LFS mode forces sequential writes to segments and
-   segments within sections, resulting in full compliance with zoned block
+   forces the sequential use of segments within sections, which results in
-   devices write constraint.
+   full compliance with the zoned block device's write constraint.
-3. **Zone reset as discard operation** Block *discard* (or *trim*) used to
+3. **Zone reset as discard operation** In the past, block *discard* (or *trim*)
-   indicate to a device that a block or range of blocks are no longer in use is
+   indicated to a device that a block or range of blocks are no longer in use.
-   replaced with execution of a zone write pointer reset command when all blocks
+   This has been replaced with the execution of a "zone write pointer reset"
-   of all segments of a section are free, allowing the section to be reused.
+   command when all blocks of all segments of a section are free.
+This allows
+   the section to be reused.

-Compared to a solution using the *dm-zoned* device mapper target, performance
+Compared to a solution that uses the *dm-zoned* device mapper target,
-of *f2fs* on zoned devices does not suffer from zone reclaim overhead as writes
+the performance of *f2fs* on zoned devices does not suffer from "zone reclaim
-are always sequential and do not require on-disk temporary buffering. *f2fs*
+overhead", because writes are always sequential and do not require on-disk
-garbage collection (segment cleanup) will generate overhead only for workloads
+temporary buffering. *f2fs* garbage collection (segment cleanup) generates
-frequently deleting file or modifying files data.
+overhead only for workloads that frequently delete files or modify files' data.

 ### Zone Capacity Support

 NVMe ZNS SSDs can have a per
 [zone capacity that is smaller than the zone size](../introduction/zns#zone-capacity-and-zone-size).
 To support ZNS devices, *f2fs* ensures that block allocation and accounting
-only considers the blocks in a zone that are within the zone capacity.
+considers only the blocks in a zone that are within the zone's capacity.
 This
-support for NVMe ZNS zone capacity is available since Linux kernel version 5.10.
+support for NVMe ZNS zone capacity has been available since it was introduced
+in Linux kernel version 5.10.

-Additionally, *f2fs* volumes need some storage space that is randomly writable
+*f2fs* volumes need some storage space that is randomly writable in order
 to store and update in-place metadata blocks for the volume.
 Since NVMe zoned
 namespaces do not have conventional zones, a *f2fs* volume cannot be
 self-contained within a single NVMe zoned namespace.
-To format a *f2fs* volume
+To format an *f2fs* volume
-using a NVMe zoned namespace, a multi-device volume format must be used to
+using a NVMe zoned namespace, a multi-device volume format must be used in order
-provide an additional regular block device to store the volume metadata blocks.
+to provide an additional regular block device to store the volume metadata
-This additional regular block device can be either a regular namespace on
+blocks.
+This additional regular block device can be either a regular namespace
-the same NVMe device or a regular namespace on another NVMe device.
+on the same NVMe device or a regular namespace on another NVMe device.

 ### Limitations

-*f2fs* uses 32-bits block numbers with a block size of 4 KB.
+*f2fs* uses 32-bit block numbers with a block size of 4 KB.
 This results in a
 maximum volume size of 16 TB.
 Any device or combination of devices (for a
-multi-device volume) with a total capacity larger than 16 TB cannot be used
+multi-device volume) with a total capacity that is larger than 16 TB cannot
-with *f2fs*.
+be used with *f2fs*.

-To overcome this limit, the [*dm-linear*](./dm.md#dm-linear) device mapper target
+To overcome this limit, the [*dm-linear*](./dm.md#dm-linear) device mapper
-can be used to partition a zoned block device into serviceable smaller logical
+target can be used to partition a zoned block device into serviceable,
-devices.
-This configuration must ensure that each logical device created is
+smaller logical devices.
+This configuration must ensure that each logical
-assigned a sufficient amount of conventional zones to store *f2fs* fixed
+device that is created is assigned a sufficient amount of conventional zones
-location metadata blocks.
+to store *f2fs* fixed location metadata blocks.

 ### Usage Example with a Host Managed SMR HDD

 To format a zoned block device with *mkfs.f2fs*, the option `-m` must be
-specified.
+specified:

 ```plaintext
 # mkfs.f2fs -m /dev/sdb